We are a network of anti-corruption and conservation professionals passionate about countering environmental corruption.

 "Green" anti-corruption practitioners need a safe space to exchange ideas and experiences – both good and bad.
 Many individual practitioners show tremendous commitment, but close collaboration and peer learning will give them greater strength to stand up to sophisticated global networks of environmental criminals.

-Juhani Grossmann, Head, Green Corruption programme, Basel Institute on Governance
+Juhani Grossmann, Director, Green Corruption programme, Basel Institute on Governance

 Environmental corruption threatens to dismantle and reverse efforts to address our planet's most pressing challenge.
 Convinced that multi-stakeholder and multi-pronged solutions are critical to countering such corruption, this diverse network is an important step in that direction.